diku-dk/futhark-website/index.rst

 The Futhark language and compiler is an **ongoing research project**.
 It can compile nontrivial programs which then run on real GPUs at very high speed.
-The Futhark language itself is still somewhat spartan - due to the basic design goal of generating high-performance parallel code, it takes more effort to support language features that are common in languages with more forgiving compilation targets.
+The Futhark language itself is still somewhat spartan, as due to the basic design goal of generating high-performance parallel code, it takes more effort to support language features that are common in languages with more forgiving compilation targets.